sandor-battaglini-fischer/distributed-systems-lab/README.md

     - Time series modelling (when will failures occur)
     - How fast will failures be resolved
   - (S) Distribution of Incident Impact Level (and then generalise to a new metric, new taxonomy?)
   - Why do the failures occur more often for some services?
-Company infrastructure/goals, tech stack, funding, computational resources, etc
+Company infrastructure, goals, tech stack, funding, computational resources, etc. How would we improve the service as a Distributed System?
   - Assessment of the quality of status reporting (per service provider)

 General: